Chart Color Schemes

 Health performance in Pearcedale - Tooradin is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Pearcedale-Tooradin faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-Approximately 51% of its total population (~4,228 people) has private health cover, slightly lower than Greater Melbourne's 49.1%.
+The rate of private health cover is approximately 51% of the total population (~4,228 people), slightly lagging behind the average SA2 area's 49.1%.

-The most common medical conditions are arthritis (affecting 8.9% of residents) and asthma (8.8%).
-Around 67.7% of residents report no medical ailments, compared to 76.4% in Greater Melbourne.
-The area has a higher proportion of seniors aged 65 and over at 18.0% (1,483 people), compared to Greater Melbourne's 9.6%.
+The most common medical conditions are arthritis (affecting 8.9%) and asthma (8.8%).
+Around 67.7% of residents report no medical ailments, compared to Greater Melbourne's 76.4%.
+The area has 18.0% of residents aged 65 and over (1,483 people), higher than Greater Melbourne's 9.6%.
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health